M.S. in Counseling Psychology (MFT)

 Individual supervision, group supervision, staff training, peer support, and shared learning experiences — in an atmosphere designed to facilitate growth as a therapist — create exceptional opportunities.
 Each student therapist experiences a variety of client types, client problems, and therapeutic approaches.
 Work as a sole therapist and as a co-therapist is incorporated, and up to 750 hours applicable to the California licensing requirement are obtained.

-The Marital and Family Therapy program curriculum has been designed to include nine elective units for students to select two clinical specialization classes of their choice.
+The Marital and Family Therapy program curriculum has been designed to include six elective units for students to select a clinical specialization of their choice.
 This opportunity enables students to gain extra training in a clinical area and advance their knowledge in a specialized clinical topic.
 Specialization courses shift from year-to-year based on trends in the field and student interest in different topics.
 Our current specialization courses are:

 - Latino Counseling